Safety Stock Calculator & Formula

 Registering as a sole trader with HMRC means that you’re registering for both Self Assessment tax returns and Class 2 National Insurance.

-You’ll have the satisfaction of being officially self employed – plus you’ll avoid hefty fines.
+There are many benefits to HMRC sole trader registration.
+For one, you’ll have the satisfaction of being officially registered as self-employed – plus you’ll avoid hefty fines.

-Registering as self-employed with HMRC automatically sets up your online account, which you can view at any time.
-This lets you send tax returns online, check payment due dates, and register for other business taxes such as Value Added Tax (VAT) if your annual turnover exceeds a certain amount (currently £85,000).
+Another benefit is that registering as self-employed with HMRC automatically sets up your online account, which you can view at any time.
+This lets you send tax returns online, check payment due dates, and register for other business taxes such as Value Added Tax (VAT).

 HMRC will also give you a Unique Taxpayer Reference (UTR) number.
 This ten-digit number is used to get in touch with HMRC and access your Government Gateway account.

 Yes.
-Being a sole trader means you’re responsible for filling out your own National Insurance Contributions (NICs) along with your tax returns.
+Tax-paying responsibilities for sole traders include paying your National Insurance Contributions (NICs) along with your Income Tax payment.
 There are two main types of NICs that you might have to pay – Class 2 and Class 4.

 Class 2 NICs are compulsory, and due from the day your self-employment begins.